Near room-temperature ferromagnetism from double-exchange in the van der Waals material CrGeTe$_3$: evidence from optical conductivity under pressure

 The signatures of the IMT are also revealed in the real part of the optical conductivity $\sigma_{1}$ (see Fig.~\ref{fig:MIT}(b)), obtained from the $R_{s-d}$ spectra via Kramers-Kronig analysis.
-For pressures below 3.7 GPa, $\sigma_{1}$ consists of three pronounced high energy excitations at around 2.1, 1.6, and 1.3 eV (L6, L5, and L4 excitations, resp., in Fig.~\ref{fig:spectrumlowpressure}(d)), followed towards lower energies by a drop, marking an absorption edge at $\sim$ 0.65 eV, and two phonon modes at around 0.032 and 0.027 eV.
+For pressures below 3.7 GPa, $\sigma_{1}$ consists of three pronounced high energy excitations at around 2.1, 1.6, and 1.3 eV (L5, L4, and L6 excitations, resp., in Fig.~\ref{fig:spectrumlowpressure}(d)), followed towards lower energies by a drop, marking an absorption edge at $\sim$ 0.65 eV, and two phonon modes at around 0.032 and 0.027 eV.
 The phonon modes exhibit only minor changes, either by pressure or temperature, and could be assigned to Te-Cr-Te bending and Cr-Te stretching modes, as in CrSiTe$_3$~\cite{Casto.2015}.
 The absence of the Drude term in the low-pressure regime confirms the ambient-pressure insulating phase consistent with previous reports \cite{Bhoi.2021, Xu.2023, Matsumoto.2024}.
-From the energy position of the absorption edge, we can also estimate the optical gap size $\Delta$ (see Ref.~\cite{Suppl} for details), depicted in Fig.~\ref{fig:MIT}(d) as a function of pressure at 25 K.
+From the energy position of the absorption edge, we can also estimate the charge-transfer gap size $\Delta_{\rm CT}$ (see Ref.~\cite{Suppl} for details), depicted in Fig.~\ref{fig:MIT}(d) as a function of pressure at 25 K. Accordingly, the charge-transfer gap is almost constant up to $\sim$3 GPa, whereas above $\sim$3~GPa it starts to decrease in a moderate fashion.

 Above the critical pressure $P_c \approx 3.7$ GPa, we need to include a Drude term into the fitting model for the optical response to account for the presence of itinerant charge carriers.
 With this Drude term, the model captures the sudden increase in the low-energy region of $\sigma_{1}$ (see Fig.~\ref{fig:MIT}(c) as an example), consistent with the recently reported increase in carrier concentration under pressure~\cite{Matsumoto.2024}.
 Within the metallic regime, the Drude oscillator strength $\omega^2_p$, which is the square of the plasma frequency $\omega_p$, increases with increasing pressure (see Fig.~\ref{fig:MIT}(e)). $\omega^2_p$ serves as a measure to trace the metallic regions in the pressure-temperature phase diagram of CrGeTe$_3$ depicted in Fig.~\ref{fig:MIT}(f).